How to Use Financial Models in Startup Valuation?

 If a startup is trying to create a new industry segment, you can estimate the industry growth by creating a vector autoregression model, i.e. a model where every variable is determined with a set of other variables.
 This will help you simulate how macroeconomic factors, social and demographic factors, and technological factors affect each other as well as industry growth and in turn, startup valuations.

-If you need assistance with startup valuations, reach out to Eqvista on this page.
+If you need assistance with startup valuations, reach out to Eqvista.
 We specialise in valuing startups from all stages for various purposes.

 Interested in issuing & managing shares?